-In 2021 EASA's SROs transferred 200 complaints, 41% less than in 2020
+In 2022 EASA's SROs transferred 133 complaints, 33.5% less than in 2021

-Throughout 2021, EASA was notified of a total of 200 cross-border complaints, which translates into a 41% decrease in referred complaints in comparison with the preceding year.
+Throughout 2022, EASA was notified of a total of 133 cross-border complaints, which translates into a 33.5% decrease in referred complaints in comparison with the preceding year.

-Graph 18: Cross-border complaints received between 2017 and 2021
+Graph 176: Cross-border complaints received between 2018 and 2022

-Source: Annual Cross-Border Complaints Report 2021 & Online Database11
+Source: Annual Cross-Border Complaints Report 2022 & Online Database

-The EASA Cross-Border Complaints system is based on the principle of the country of origin, enshrined in European Union law.
+The EASA Cross-Border Complaints system is based on the principles of the country of origin and mutual recognition, enshrined in European Union law.
 In practice, this means that all advertisements comply with the advertising laws and advertising self-regulatory codes of the country wherein the medium carrying the advertisement is based.
 However, in the case of Direct Mail and Digital Marketing Communications (DMCs), the country of origin that is responsible for the complaint is the one wherein the advertiser is based.
 In the case of Online Behavioural Advertising (OBA), it is the country in which the principal decision-making authority is conducted that counts as the country of origin.
-The vast majority of CBCs are lodged against digital marketing communications.
-This
+The vast majority of CBCs are lodged against digital

-11The "Online Database" refers to EASA's internal online cross-border complaints platform that member self-regulatory organisations use to register and send their complaints through to other SROs.
+&lt;sup>10 The "Online Database" refers to EASA's internal online cross-border complaints platform that member self-regulatory organisations use to register and send their complaints through to other SROs.
 EASA acts as a facilitator and caretaker of the platform, using the confidential data only for statistical purposes.

-12 Switzerland requires that advertisements addressed by Swiss-based marketers to consumers in other countries comply with the rules and laws of those countries (known as the "principle of the country of destination").
+&lt;sup>11 Switzerland requires that advertisements addressed by Swiss-based marketers to consumers in other countries comply with the rules and laws of those countries (known as the "principle of the country of destination").
 Consequently, in such cases, the Self-Regulatory Organisation (SRO) in the plaintiff's country assesses the complaint based on its own national rules before passing it to the Swiss SRO, which communicates the decision to the advertiser.
 Some other SROs, in EU member countries, operate under different principles as well.
 However, SROs always share information and best practices to have a swift and definitive decision for each CBC.

-entails that it is the SRO in the country of origin of the advertiser that is responsible for handling the complaint according to local rules and legislation.
+marketing communications.
+This entails that it is the SRO in the country of origin of the advertiser that is responsible for handling the complaint according to local rules and legislation.

-From the analysis of the figures for 2021, it transpires that consumers in the UK were the source of the vast majority of complaints transferred abroad, with 81% of CBCs.
-The 200 CBCs predominantly targeted misleading advertising material in 83% of cases, relating to ads by leisure services (32%), food and alcoholic beverage brands (14%), and health and beauty services (11%), of which the marketers' headquarters are in Ireland in 29% of cases and the Netherlands in 22%.
-These ads appeared in 87% of CBCs in the online space as digital marketing communications.
-Only 9% of complaints were upheld, versus 18% that were not and 22% that were closed as SROs were unable to pursue the cases.
-A fifth (22%) of CBCs prompted no cause for investigation on the part of SROs and 13% fell out of their remit.
-Finally, the remaining 16% of CBCs were either transferred to the appropriate body, withdrawn by the plaintiff or resolved informally.
+From the analysis of the figures for 2022, it transpires that consumers in the UK were the source of the vast majority of complaints transferred abroad, with 71% of CBCs.
+The 133 CBCs predominantly targeted misleading advertising material in 85% of cases, relating to ads by leisure services (26%), clothing and accessories (17%), and health and beauty services (10%), of which the marketers' headquarters are in Ireland in 28% of cases and the Netherlands in 14%.
+These ads appeared in 93% of CBCs in the online space as digital marketing communications.
+Only 6% of complaints were upheld, versus 13% that were not and 23% that were closed as SROs were unable to pursue the cases.
+Less than a tenth (7%) of CBCs prompted no cause for investigation on the part of SROs and 10% fell out of their remit.
+Finally, the remaining share of CBCs were either transferred to the appropriate body, withdrawn by the plaintiff or resolved informally.